-The proposed house type mix for the reserved matters planning application includes the following:
+The proposed house type mix for the planning application includes the following:

-- One bed apartments 6no 7%
+- One and apartments 3 no 7%

-- Two bed apartments -12no 13%
+- Two bed 6 no 15%

-- Two bed houses 14no 15%
+- Two bed houses 5 no 11 %

-- Three bed houses 30no 32%
+- Three bed houses 17 no 38 %

-- Four bed houses 32no 33%
+- Four bed houses 13 no 29 %

-A total of 28 affordable homes would be provided across providing 30% affordable housing, less a credit for the industrial space lost through the demolition of the former Samas Roneo warehouse building.
+A total of 14 affordable homes would be provided across the site providing 30% affordable housing.
 This is in accordance with the adopted Local Plan Policy H4 requirement for 30% affordable housing.

 Policy H3 requires a mix of housing to be provided that contributes positively to the promotion of a sustainable and inclusive community.
-Criterion b) of Policy H3 requires new residential development to "provide a range of market and affordable housing types and sizes that can reasonably meet the requirements and future needs of a wide range of household types, including for the elderly and people with specialist housing needs, based on evidence from the Strategic Housing Market Assessment or successor documents".
+Criterion b) of Policy H3 requires new residential development to "provide a range of market and affordable housing types and sizes that can reasonably meet the requirements and future needs of a wide range of household types, including for the elderly and people with specialist housing needs, based on evidence from the

+Strategic Housing Market Assessment or successor documents".
 The SHMA recommended that in "indicative" percentage terms, new property types over the "Plan period" should comprise:

+Dwelling type % Proposed %no

-- (a) flats / maisonettes 10%
+flats / maisonettes 10 9 - 20%

-- (b) bungalow / specialist elderly accommodation 20%
+bungalow / specialist elderly accommodation 20

-- (c) terraced 15%
+terraced 15

-- (d) semi-detached 30%
+semi-detached 30 33 - 75%

+detached 25